wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-group-data/includes/7-exercise-group-lifecycle.md

 ## Summary

-In this exercise, you modifies the existing Azure AD application registration using the Azure Active Directory admin center, a .NET Core console application, and used Microsoft Graph to manage the lifecycle of Office 365 groups.
+In this exercise, you modified the existing Azure AD application registration using the Azure Active Directory admin center, a .NET Core console application, and used Microsoft Graph to manage the lifecycle of Office 365 groups.
 You also learned how to provision a Microsoft Teams team from an existing Office 365 group.